hardyoyo/RodmanPottingerCookbook/words/Tools.md

 also handy for getting all sorts of other kitchen things clean, like spatulas with gunk stuck to them, etc. You need at least one, but we recommend getting a bunch, because they're easy to lose.

+Tofu Press
+: Squeezes the water out of a block of tofu so it absorbs marinade better.
+We have two of them.
+If you don't have one, a quick substitute is two ceramic plates with something heavy on top of the top plate (a bag of sugar or flour works great).